by Diana Lambdin Meyer

 Closed for lunch, the Makana Terrace opens again at 5:30 p.m. for a casual dinner with an Asian-American flair.
 No dress code or reservations required here.

 Mailani Dinner Show

-This once-a-week special event features the food and dance of Hawaii in a two-hour show that may be a highlight of your stay at the St. Regis Princeville.
+This once-a-week special event features the food and dance of Hawaii in a two-hour show that may be a highlight of your stay at the Princeville Resort.
 Dinner is a buffet interspersed with hula and storytelling in the midst of the hotel's water features.

 Reservations are required.
 The show is just 45 minutes long, but a little pricey, so if you think your children might get bored, a babysitter might be the way to go.

 This lovely open-air restaurant overlooking the pools and the bay is open 11 a.m. until 5:30 p.m.
 With casual rattan seating and a fresh breeze all around, you'll enjoy healthy Mediterranean salads and sandwiches here and other light, but filling mid-day treats, appropriate for dining by the pool.

 This is your grab-and-go spot, be it for coffee and muffins, ice cream or cookies.
 If you plan on spending a day away from the hotel, exploring the island or in Napali Coast State Park, this is where you can pre-order a picnic lunch for everyone in the family.

 In-room dining is available 24-hours a day from the Makana Terrace.

 The property has a good Wi-Fi signal throughout.
 However, if you need additional bandwidth for your family's electronic devices, stronger Wi-Fi coverage is available at a daily rate of $20.

 Nanny services and in-room babysitting are available for all ages at an additional charge whenever the Young Voyageurs Club is not open.
 The first child is $25 per hour and additional children are $5 each per hour.